amabdulr/CNWG/10-Core Writing Structures.md

    - Use conjunctions such as "and" or "or" to join parallel elements.
 They should be able to interchange positions without affecting the sentence's meaning.

-   - **Example**: Join parallel elements with conjunctions for smooth flow.
+   - **Examples for Clarification (Do Not Analyze):**: Join parallel elements with conjunctions for smooth flow.